Arthur J. Gallagher (AJG)

 Douglas K. Howell Chief Financial Officer

-Douglas K. Howell joined Gallagher in 2003 as Chief Financial Officer, overseeing the company's financial, investment, information technology, and administrative functions.
-He brings over 20 years of experience in the insurance and financial services industry, having served as CFO for both public and private insurance companies.
-Prior to joining Gallagher, he was the Senior Vice President and CFO of 21st Century Insurance Group.
-Mr. Howell began his career with public accounting and consulting firms now known as PricewaterhouseCoopers and KPMG and is a Certified Public Accountant (CPA).
+Douglas K. Howell joined Arthur J. Gallagher & Co. in 2003 as Chief Financial Officer.
+Prior to joining Gallagher, he accumulated over 20 years of experience in the insurance and financial services industry, including serving as CFO for both public and private insurance companies.
+Mr. Howell began his career with public accounting and consulting firms now known as PricewaterhouseCoopers and KPMG.
+He is a Certified Public Accountant (CPA).

 Thomas J. Gallagher President